lexbritvin/mattermost-etl-rocketchat/README.md

 5. Global channel **General** in Rocket Chat and in Mattermost **Town Square**.
    The configuration provides default example for that case in `channels.map`.
    You can specify migration for other channels also.
 6. Run migrate script with `npm run start:rocketchat`
+7. Configure Mattermost (DB and Gitlab integration) before running the migration
+8. Run the migration in MM

 ## Import